 (b) Rent Increases Regulated.
 No Landlord shall increase Rent for a Covered Rental Unit except as authorized by this Article.
-Rent increases shall be limited to those imposed pursuant to Section 1707 (Annual General Adjustment)-and Section 1710(a) (Petition for Upward Adjustment-Fair Rate of Return), and Section 1710(e) (Increases for Specified Capital Improvements).
+Rent increases shall be limited to those imposed pursuant to Section 1707 (Annual General Adjustment) and Section 1710(a) (Petition for Upward Adjustment-Fair Rate of Return).
 A Landlord may set the initial Rent for a new tenancy pursuant to Section 1708 (Initial Rents for New Tenancies).